 The caissons are not rolling here.
 When FIREBASE OMEGA was younger, with a less jaded commander an artillery park was planned here on this deceptively placid looking azure moss bed.
 The moss bed proved far deeper then expected and unable to support the weight of any significant number of demon engines.
 The plan for a support position was abandoned, the artillery company withdrawn.
 However, a lack of resources prevented the recovery of three heavy demon engines, and they remain, mostly sunk in deep moss, requiring far more brawn and effort to remove then the current forces in the area feel like exerting to free.

-The stench, billowous clouds crawl across the landscape obscuring site and dampening sound but the rank odour is clearly rotting meat.
-A depressional bowl pitted and ruined with snaking trenches created by two mad wizards and their loathsome forces.
-Home to the Wizard of Gore aptly wearing red.
-Choosing the pieces that he wants to keep, she is the Wizard of Gore.
-"Bone collections, tissue samples,Buckets of blood, bowls of eyeballs" from which his necromantic arts create fodder for the warmachine.
-Defending her territory from the Wizard of Wor clad in blue and master of vivisection with his stitchwork horde.
-Insectoid like worluks and thorwor scorpion like mockeries.
+The stench, billowous clouds crawl across the landscape obscuring site and dampening sound but the rank odour is clearly rotting meat and the sound of battle resonates.
+The region is a pitted and ruined bowl-like depression with snaking trenches created by two mad wizards and their loathsome forces.
+Home to the Wizard of Gore aptly wearing red she uses necromantic arts to create fodder for the warmachine.
+Defending her territory from the Wizard of Wor clad in blue and master of vivisection with his stitchwork horde of insectoid like worluks and the thorwor scorpion like mockeries.